 Propranolol is the most hydrophobic and lipid soluble, and so is the most worrisome of the beta-blocker ingestions.
 Symptomatic patients should be given glucagon (0.03-0.05 mg/kg), which goes through a “back door” of its own receptor, bypassing beta-receptors to stimulate cAMP cascade, leading to increased intracellular calcium for increased heart rate and contractility.

 These cause hypoglycaemia.
 The potentially fatal dose is 0.1 mg/kg.
-Oral hypoglycemics taken for type 2 diabetes stimulate insulin production, and a clinically significant hypoglycaemia may occur up to 18-24 hours after ingestion.
+Oral hypoglycemics taken for type 2 diabetes stimulate insulin production, and clinically significant hypoglycaemia may occur up to 18-24 hours after ingestion.
 Treatment with sugar will prompt the pancreas to produce more insulin, creating a scenario where clinicians continue to “chase the tail” of the hypoglycaemia.

 Ingestion of an oral hypoglycaemic in a non-diabetic child requires admission for glucose checks every 1-2 hours.
 Patients should eat regularly and those with glucose <70 mg/dL should receive the somatostatin analogue octreotide to inhibit insulin production.